Reporting Clergy Sexual Abuse

 A useful investigation comparison chart can be found on the GRACE website.
 We are currently unaware of any Orthodox churches following this gold standard for investigations and cannot recommend making a report to a church as a first step.

-If you choose to report to church administrative be aware that an internal investigation process is primarily seeking to assess liability.
-In this process, victims of clergy abuse have experienced the following:
+Within an internal investigation process, victims of clergy abuse have experienced the following:

-- interviews at the site of the abuse
+-interviews at the site of the abuse

 - being blamed for the abuse